-7.14 In order to avoid any conflict of interest, Ministers on taking up office should give up membership or chairmanship of a Select Committee or All Party Parliamentary Group.
+Membership of Select7.14In order to avoid any conflict of interest, Ministers on taking up office should give up membership or chairmanship of a Select Committees/ All Party Parliamentary Groups7.14In order to avoid any conflict of interest, Ministers on taking up office should give up membership or chairmanship of a Select Committee or All Party Parliamentary Group.
 This is to avoid any risk of criticism that a Minister is seeking to influence the Parliamentary process.
-It is also to avoid being drawn into a situation whereby their membership of a Committee could result
+It is also to avoid being drawn into a situation whereby their membership of a Committee could result in the belief that ministerial support is being given to a particular policy or funding proposal.

-Trade Unions

-7.15 There is, of course, no objection to a Minister holding trade union membership but care must be taken to avoid any actual or perceived conflict of interest.
+- Trade Unions 7.15 There is, of course, no objection to a Minister holding trade union membership but care must be taken to avoid any actual or perceived conflict of interest.
 Accordingly, Ministers should arrange their affairs so as to avoid any suggestion that a union of which they are a member has any undue influence; they should take no active part in the conduct of union affairs, should give up any office they may hold in a union and should receive no remuneration from a union.
-A nominal payment purely for the purpose of protecting a Minister's future pension rights is acceptable.

-Legal proceedings

-- 7.16 Where Ministers become involved in legal proceedings in a personal capacity, there may be implications for them in their official position.
+A nominal payment purely for the purpose of protecting a Minister's future pension rights is acceptable. - Legal 7.16 Where Ministers become involved in legal proceedings in a personal capacity, there may be implications for them in their official position.
 Defamation is an example of an area where proceedings will invariably raise issues for the Minister's official as well as his or her private position.
-In all such cases, Ministers should consult the Law Officers in good time and before legal proceedings are initiated so that they may offer guidance on the potential implications and handling of the proceedings. - 7.17 Similarly, when a Minister is a defendant or a witness in an action, he or she should notify the Law Officers as soon as possible.
+In all such cases, Ministers should consult the Law Officers in good time and before legal proceedings are initiated so that they may offer guidance on the potential implications and handling of the proceedings.

+7.17 Similarly, when a Minister is a defendant or a witness in an action, he or she should notify the Law Officers as soon as possible.
 Preferably, this should be before he or she has instructed his or her own solicitors in the matter.

-Nomination for prizes and awards

-7.18 From time to time, the personal support of Ministers is requested for nominations being made for international prizes and awards, for example, the annual Nobel prizes.
-Ministers should not sponsor individual nominations for any awards, since it would be inevitable that some people would assume that the Government was itself thereby giving its sponsorship.
+- Nomination for prizes and awards 7.18 From time to time, the personal support of Ministers is requested for nominations being made for international prizes and awards, for example, the annual Nobel prizes.
+Ministers should not sponsor individual nominations for any awards, since it would be inevitable that some people would assume that the Government was itself thereby giving its sponsorship. - Foreign decorations7.19 Ministers should not normally, while holding office, accept decorations from foreign countries.
+Where such an award is offered, Ministers should consult the Foreign and Commonwealth Office and the Cabinet Office on the merits of accepting. - Acceptance of gifts and hospitality7.20 It is a well established and recognised rule that no Minister should accept gifts, hospitality or services from anyone which would, or might appear to, place him or her under an obligation.
+The same principle applies if gifts etc are offered to a member of their family.

-Foreign decorations

-7.19 Ministers should not normally, while holding office, accept decorations from foreign countries.
-Where such an award is offered, Ministers should consult the Foreign and Commonwealth Office and the Cabinet Office on the merits of accepting.

-Acceptance of gifts and hospitality

-- 7.20 It is a well established and recognised rule that no Minister should accept gifts, hospitality or services from anyone which would, or might appear to, place him or her under an obligation.
-The same principle applies if gifts etc are offered to a member of their family. - 7.21 This is primarily a matter which must be left to the good sense of Ministers.
+7.21 This is primarily a matter which must be left to the good sense of Ministers.
 But any Minister in doubt or difficulty over this should seek the advice of their Permanent Secretary.